matrig/minicookiecutter/{{cookiecutter.project_name}}/README.md

 ```

 You are now ready to start development on your project!
-The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

 For activating the automatic documentation with MkDocs, see [here](https://matrig.github.io/minicookiecutter/features/mkdocs/#enabling-the-documentation-on-github).